For background on this, please see:

 The e-NABLE volunteer community is now beginning to formulate plans for helping more classrooms to get started with 3D printing, and to make 3D printed hands for people who need them in their local communities.
 There is so much talent and good-will within e-NABLE – I’m very excited to see what we’re able to come up with.

-So on Thursday, Sierra goes to her science fair to present her work to the school and community.
+On Thursday, Sierra goes to her science fair to present her work to the school and community.
 But even though she hasn’t finished that yet, Sierra has already volunteered to make another 3D printed hand for another child who actually needs one!

 Another e-NABLE volunteer helped me to quickly identify an 8-year-old girl who doesn’t have most of her fingers on one hand.
-She does, however have a fully functional thumb. e-NABLE is currently testing a new design, specifically for people who have a functional thumb but need mechanical finger replacements.
+She does, however, have a fully functional thumb. e-NABLE is currently testing a new design, specifically for people who have a functional thumb but need mechanical finger replacements.

 I printed the parts out for this new design and have sent them to Sierra.
 She’s going to assemble and test the new hand.
 She’ll then provide some feedback about how the new design seems to work.
 When she’s finished, she’ll send it to me for a final check, and I’ll then send it to the 8-year-old girl who is awaiting her new hand.